aroberge/avantpy/README.md

 Python with **training wheels**: _executable pseudocode_ in any language.

+:warning: On April 7th, I decided decided to carve out the part of this project dealing with simplified tracebacks into a project of its own.
+For the next few weeks, I will temporarily stop working on AvantPy.

+Those interested should go to https://aroberge.github.io/friendly-traceback/docs/html/index.html  (Code at: https://github.com/aroberge/friendly-traceback)

 Please see https://aroberge.github.io/avantpy/docs/html/ for more information, including for those who wish to contribute or file issues.
 AvantPy uses Black.